Hair Glam Pop Metal

 1983 Was a big year for Metal because not only was Thrash Metal born, but seeing debut albums by Metallica and Slayer, Glam Metal also became big.
 Quiet Riot’s ‘Metal Health’ and Mötley Crüe’s ‘Shout At The Devil’ albums were released and sold unprecedented copies.
 Dokken’s debut ‘Breaking The Chains’ came out that same year.
 That year also saw veteran bands like

-KISS and Def Leppard were moving away from their original sounds towards Glam Metal, with KISS’s ‘Lick It Up’ and Def Leppard’s ‘Pyromania’.
+KISS and Def Leppard moved away from their original sounds towards Glam Metal, with KISS’s ‘Lick It Up’ and Def Leppard’s ‘Pyromania’.

 The Sunset Strip in Los Angeles proved to be the centre of the growing Glam Metal scene.
 After a reluctance to book punk bands due to prior violent incidents during concerts, clubs started booking more and more Metal bands to fill their slots.
-This not only caused a lot of the local bands to be able to play plenty of gigs, such as Ratt and Autograph, but bands from all over the country flocked to Los Angeles, such as Black n’ Blue from Oregon and Kix from New Jersey.
+This not only allowed many of the local bands to play plenty of gigs, such as Ratt and Autograph, but bands from all over the country flocked to Los Angeles, such as Black n’ Blue from Oregon and Kix from New Jersey.

 The second wave (1985-1991)

-By 1985, Glam Metal was huge.
+By 1985, Glam Metal was massive.
 It was everywhere and becoming mainstream.
-This was greatly helped by the emergence of MTV, launched in 1981.
+This was greatly helped by the emergence of MTV, which was launched in 1981.
 Glam Metal bands were quick to make music videos, being watched daily by thousands of fans.
-Bands appeared on Headbangers Ball, one of MTV’s most popular videos, with nearly 1.3 million viewers per week.
+Bands appeared on Headbangers Ball, one of MTV’s most popular videos, with nearly 1.3 million weekly viewers.

 With Glam Metal slowly becoming a global phenomenon (notably in Sweden’s Europe), the local scene was still booming.
 New bands like Warrant, Faster Pussycat, W.A.S.P., Pretty Boy Floyd, and later big shots Guns n’ Roses and Poison.

-Poison especially, is pivotal to the scene as they managed to push the Glam Metal aesthetic even further than Mötley Crüe did.
+Poison is especially pivotal to the scene as they pushed the Glam Metal aesthetic even further than Mötley Crüe did.
 People don’t call it ‘hair metal’ for no reason.
 In fact, by 1986, he was the poster boy for 1980s excess.
 Big hair, big tours, and big scandals.
 The audience of Glam Metal increasingly saw drummers flying in the air (Mötley Crüe), half-naked female singers dragging male slaves across the stage (Bitch), and entire bands with more make-up on than clothes (notably W.A.S.P.’s assless chaps).

 This form of shock performance was not a phenomenon in itself.
 The 80s in the US were marked by unemployment and rebellion against previous generations.
 Alongside Glam Metal, another major spandex wielder, WWE wrestling became big, as did huge, excessive film franchises such as Top Gun and Nightmare on Elm Street (for which Dokken wrote ‘Dream Warriors’).